 If you have just moved into a new property or would merely like to give your backyard a makeover, landscape design is guaranteed to be a lot of fun.
 However, it can be hard to know exactly where to start.
 You need to be aware of the essential aspects to take into consideration and incorporate into your landscape design.
 If you would like your backyard to appear professionally groomed, it is essential to consider the top 3 elements that all professionals use:

 If you can get this right, you will have an impressive backyard.

 Landscape flower and foliage color both help create moods.
-Color is used for visual interest in landscape design.
-Colors should be weaved intricately throughout the landscape design, and its presence should be extended across the seasons at different levels.
+Color is used for visual interest in the design.
+Colors should be weaved intricately throughout, and its presence should be extended across the seasons at different levels.

 The colors in the décor and plants in your landscape design should complement the color scheme of your home, but you should be careful not to neglect your preferences and taste.

 Warm colors include yellows, oranges, and reds, not just because they are reminiscent of the summer sun, but rather because they evoke excitement and passion.
 Warm colors make objects appear closer than they are, which makes warm colored plants great visual points of interest.